-Chickpea Salad with Tomatoes, Olives, and Herbs
+Chickpea Salad with Tomatoes and Olives

 I’ve always been quite a fan of chickpeas, but when I made this salad again recently to re-shoot the old photos, I decided to reduce the amount of chickpeas to make the salad a bit more carb-conscious.
 That gave me a chance to use more tomatoes, olives, and herbs, which in my opinion only made the salad better!